spiral/docs/start/structure.md

 The framework does not enforce any specific namespace or directory structure.
 You can freely change them.

 ## Directories
-The directory structure can be controlled via `mapDirectories` method of Kernel class.
+The default directory structure can be controlled via `mapDirectories` method of Kernel class.
 By default, all application directories will be calculated based on `root` using the following pattern:

 Directory | Value